PiyushMishra318/postman-to-swagger/README.md

 > Looking at this after a long time.
 IDK what I was thinking I am just using a package inside that converts the collection to swagger.
 > Also I'm pretty sure they both generate the same open-api spec json.
 So the whole purpose of this thing is moot.
 > Ah the good ol' days.
 Too much time on my hands I suppose.
+> Upgraded the tech stack using AI.
 Anyway archiving this.

 # postman-to-swagger